makemake-kbo/HSV-vis/README.md

 # HSV-vis
-A C# colour picker app that is fully themable.
+A GTK themeable C# colour picker app.
 Currently in alpha with more features to be added.

 ## Screenshots
 ![HSV-vis](https://user-images.githubusercontent.com/55022497/93669629-d347f180-fa95-11ea-8d65-5e248a6aa0af.png)